 Greenhouse screening and shading

 You can certainly provide basic shade to plants growing in a greenhouse with some old net curtains hung up inside on wires, or a bedsheet thrown over the roof and soaked with a hose on a hot day (see right).
 In recent years I’ve done these things but wanted something more permanent.
 The most logical solution to my ‘ugly’ and ‘hot as the sun’ greenhouse dilemma was to erect some permanent screening.
-With the right pattern, garden trellis screening will still allow enough light to pass through to the plants growing within the glass walls of the greenhouse, whilst also providing external material to partially obscure the metal frame with a more aesthetically pleasing structure.
+With the right pattern, garden trellis screening will still allow enough light to pass through to the plants growing within the glass walls of the greenhouse glass, whilst also providing external material to partially obscure the metal frame with a more aesthetically pleasing structure.
 Trellis also cuts the amount of direct sunlight hitting the greenhouse to reduce temperatures by a few degrees Celsius on ‘leaf scorchingly’ hot days.

 My wooden trellis panels were ordered online at Buy Fencing Direct, specifically I chose a pressure treated trellis panel called ‘Forest Henley Lattice’ which comes in a size of 180cms x 90cms (or 6ft by 3ft in old money).
 The timber is guaranteed for fifteen years, three of these panels together obscure my greenhouse nicely.
 Another panel gives some cover to a shed beside my newly constructed patio terrace.
 I note that at the time of writing this article the panels are reduced to £24.99 from £33.99 – a bargain.